Optimal Control of Multiclass Fluid Queueing Networks: A Machine Learning Approach: Computational Experiments

 In Figure \ref{fig:21_tree}, we provide the decision tree for the problem with $m = 7$, confined to strictly positive state vectors ($|s| = 21$).
 In Table \ref{table:nodesplit_reentrant_21}, we provide the node split information associated with the decision tree.
 For this problem, the parameters rounded to the third decimal place are

 After we compute $\bm{c}/\bm{\mu}$ and sort it in descending order, the resulting indices in the sorted order is

 \paragraph{Observations from Figure \ref{fig:21_tree}}

-\begin{itemize} \item Class 3,7,12,17,21 jobs are always prioritized, regardless of the node.
-These job classes are often the highest ranking classes within their respective server in terms of the value in the vector ${\bm{c}}/{\bm{\mu}}$.
+\begin{itemize} \item Class 3,7,12,17,21 fluids are always prioritized, regardless of the node.
+These fluid classes are often the highest ranking classes within their respective server in terms of the value in the vector ${\bm{c}}/{\bm{\mu}}$.
 The only exception is Class 8, as Class 8 is not prioritized even though it is ranked the highest in its server.
-This observation implies that the learned policy for this network is to drain the ``toughest" job classes from the system first. \item The only difference in the nodes is whether to process Class 4 jobs or idle Server 2.
+This observation implies that the learned policy for this network is to drain the ``toughest" fluid classes from the system first. \item The only difference in the nodes is whether to process Class 4 fluids or idle Server 2.
 See split 1 and 2, for example.
-If $x_4$ is relatively large compared to a linear combination of $x_1, x_7, x_{10}$, and if $x_4$ is again relatively large compared to $x_7$, the decision is to process Class 4 jobs instead of idling Server 2.
-However, after traversing the left edge in split 1, if $x_7$ turns out to be too large compared to $x_4$, Class 4 jobs are not processed.
-A possible explanation is that as Class 4 jobs become Class 7 after processed, it might be beneficial to idle Server 2 in case there are too many Class 7 jobs waiting in the queue. \item See split 3.
-If we focus on the terms associated with $x_4$ and $x_7$, again the decision is to process Class 4 jobs if $x_4$ is relatively large compared to $x_7$.
+If $x_4$ is relatively large compared to a linear combination of $x_1, x_7, x_{10}$, and if $x_4$ is again relatively large compared to $x_7$, the decision is to process Class 4 fluids instead of idling Server 2.
+However, after traversing the left edge in split 1, if $x_7$ turns out to be too large compared to $x_4$, Class 4 fluids are not processed.
+A possible explanation is that as Class 4 fluids become Class 7 after processed, it might be beneficial to idle Server 2 in case there are too many Class 7 fluids waiting in the queue. \item See split 3.
+If we focus on the terms associated with $x_4$ and $x_7$, again the decision is to process Class 4 fluids if $x_4$ is relatively large compared to $x_7$.
 The same interpretation as above can be applied to this decision.

 \end{itemize}